 Bacterial Relationships with Co-Occurrence Analysis

 Co-occurrence analysis of members of the bacterial community in the 24 water samples from the final time point in each trial shows how abundance of each Order changed relative to others (edges), which Orders were most abundant in the system (node size), and how probiotic treatment affected their relative abundances (node color and shape) (Figure 7).
 The most abundant taxa (Rhodobacterales, Micrococcales, Sphignobacteriales, Alteromonadales, Myxococcales, and Oceanospirillales) changed in similar fashion, but had different occurrence ratios between control and treatment samples.
-The group of Orders more abundant in the control samples clustered together, including Orbales, Halanaerobiales, Thermotogales, and Prochlorales.
-Similarly, Gaiellales, Spartobacteria, and Acidobacterales were relatively more abundant in the treated samples and cluster together.
+The group of Orders more abundant in the control samples than in treatment samples clustered together, including Orbales, Halanaerobiales, Thermotogales, and Prochlorales.
+Similarly, Gaiellales, Spartobacteria, and Acidobacterales, relatively more abundant in the treated samples than in control samples, created groups in the network.

-Bacillales, the Order to which the probiotic used in these experiments belongs, was most abundant in the treated samples, and shares edges with Orders Anaerolineales, Parvularculales, Oscillatoriales, Cytophagia;Order II, Chromatiales, Thiotrichales, and Xanthomonadales.
-These taxa had comparable abundances in both treated and control samples, and occurred in relatively low abundances similar to Bacillales.
-This indicates that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery.
+Bacillales, the Order to which the probiotic used in these experiments belongs, was most abundant in the treated samples, is shown to be most directly associated in the network with seven other Orders with significant changes in abundance between control and treatment samples: four Proteobacteria that are more abundant in control samples and three bacteria from various Orders that are more abundant in treated samples.
+Oceanospirillales is located in the network 5 edges away from Bacillales, sharing an edge with the treatment-abundant Flavobacteriales, a common environmental bacteria taxa (Bernardet et al., 2015) This indicates that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery.

 Discussion

-Bacterial dynamics in aquaculture, and specifically an oyster hatchery, are a potential mechanism of disease protection, variability between tanks, and probiotic enrichment.
-Our study found that bacterial community structure and diversity is different between rearing water, oyster larvae, and tank biofilm swabs.
-Additionally, the microbiome changes significantly over time in the rearing water, specifically with an increase in Actinobacteria and a decrease in Bacteriodetes.
-The effect of time has the strongest influence on the bacterial community, and obscures the overall effects of treatment, trial, or sample type.
+Manipulation of the composition and dynamics of bacterial communities in aquaculture systems is a potential mechanism of disease management.
+Moreover, characterization of these microbial communities could provide clues on potential mechanisms of action of management tools such as probiotic treatment.
+This information can then be used to optimize disease management strategies.
+Our study found that bacterial community structure and diversity in an oyster hatchery were different between rearing water, oyster larvae, and tank biofilm swabs.
+Additionally, the microbiome changed significantly over time in the rearing water, specifically with an increase in Actinobacteria and a decrease in Bacteriodetes.
+The strong effect of time obscured the overall effects of treatment, trial, or sample type.
 Proteobacteria was highly abundant in all samples (up to 87% in larvae), consistent with previous studies where it is the largest and most diverse phylum in oyster-associated microbiota (Hernández-Zárate and Olmos-Soto, 2006; Trabal Fernández et al., 2014).
 The second-most abundant phylum in the rearing water, Bacteroidetes, are highly abundant in marine environments (Thomas et al., 2011).

-Our results show variability within the replicate samples, especially the oyster larvae bacterial communities, consistent with past studies (King et al., 2012; Wegner et al., 2013).
+Our results show variability within the replicate samples, especially the oyster larvae bacterial communities, consistent with past studies (King et al., 2012; Wegner et al., 2013) and with variability in larval performance in replicate tanks (Sohn et al. in prep).
 These differences within replicates may have been due to varying abundances of larvae, mortality, or differences in husbandry technique.
 Lower diversity indices in the larvae and tank biofilm swabs than the water indicates niche selection of larval and biofilm colonizers in the tank.
 It is likely that the oysters are actively choosing their symbionts from a diverse pool of bacteria in the rearing water and algal feed.